What are the different Xbox One models?

 View all advice guides

-There are currently two different Xbox One models, the Xbox One and the Xbox One S, with another, Project Scorpio, soon to be released.
+There are currently two different Xbox One models, the Xbox One and the Xbox One S, with another, the One X, soon to be released.
 The original Xbox One, though still available, is generally being phased out and replaced by the Xbox One S. The S is slightly smaller, has slightly quicker processing power, is capable of playing games in HDR and also offers 4K output for Blu-Ray films.
+The One X possesses greater graphical and processing capabilities, and is the top of the range model.

 Stuck for which Xbox One is the right one for you?
-With two core versions released (and with various differences between them and alternate iterations available) and a third on the way, it’s completely understandable to be confused about the differences.
+With three different core versions (and with various differences between them and alternate iterations available), it’s completely understandable to be confused about the differences.

 In this article, we’ll break down which Xbox One model does what, and which is the one for you.

-- Is the Scorpio backwards compatible with the two current Xbox One models? – Yes, with both games and accessories such as Kinect and wireless controllers.
+- Is the One X backwards compatible with the two current Xbox One models? – Yes, with both games and accessories such as Kinect and wireless controllers.

 - Doesn’t the One S already support 4K? – Yes, but only on Blu-ray DVD playback.
-It can’t do it on games, which is the big difference between the One S and the Scorpio.
+It can’t do it natively on games, which is the big difference between the One S and the One X.

 What is the Xbox One S?

 Released in 2016, the Xbox One S was an upgrade to the original Xbox One console.
 It is now by far the most popular version of the console.
-Unless the Project Scorpio ends up costing far less than expected, the One S will likely remain as the most popular version of the Xbox One.
+Even with the One X surpassing it technically, the price difference will likely ensure the S remains the most popular One model.

 - Has the One S replaced the original console? – Not entirely, however it is becoming harder and harder to find original consoles.
 Most bundles we compare now include the One S.

-- Will the Scorpio replace the One S? – No. The Scorpio is intended to compete with the PS4 Pro version, and will likely cater to hardcore gamers who are willing to spend more on their gaming setup.
+- Will the One X replace the One S? – No. The X is intended to compete with the PS4 Pro version, and will likely cater to hardcore gamers who are willing to spend more on their gaming setup.
 The One S will likely continue as the most popular version of the One for the remainder of the console’s lifespan.

 - How much smaller is the One S compared to the One? – It’s around 40% smaller.